-How effective are spiders in controlling insects that might invade your garden?
+How effective are spiders in controlling insects that might invade your garden plot?
 Studies show they are the most beneficial insect of all.
-They’re thought to be more efficient controlling pests than our friends the birds.
+They’re thought to be more efficient at controlling insect pests than our friends the birds.

 What insects do they go after?
 Aphids, armyworm, leafhoppers, flea-hoppers, leafminers and spider mites.
 They attack the spruce budworm, pine sawfly, sorghum midge and tobacco budworm.
 They especially like caterpillars, thrips, plant bugs, cucumber beetles, grasshoppers, scarabs and flies. some insect pests are actually known to abandon an area once spiders move in (Hat tip to the Mecklenberg County Master Gardeners, North Carolina Cooperative Extension).

 Yes, spiders are so aggressive that they’ll also capture other beneficial insects.
 It’s not unusual to see a bee trapped in a weaving spider’s web.
 But the few beneficials you’ll lose to spiders, just as you might with any predatory insect such as the praying mantis, is minimal.
 The harm they might do is far outweighed by the good.
 So don’t destroy those webs you see in the garden out of dislike for the spider.

 Hartung points out another, aesthetic benefit of weaving spiders.
 Who doesn’t love to see an intricate, beautifully woven spider web in the sun’s first light, especially when it’s dappled with dew?
 This can be one of summer’s subtle but great visual joys.